History of Mongolia: Northern Yuan and Four Oirat

 Togoon Taishi of Oirat eventually increased his power in the Northern Yuan court and these achievements were tightened under his successor Esen Taishi.
 Mongolia was effectively unified under the power of the Oirat Taishi.
 Esen Taishi led active diplomatic exchanges with the Ming dynasty to achieve favorable trading conditions.
 When diplomacy failed to reach the goal, he led a military campaign in 1449, in which a 500,000 Ming army was defeated by a 20,000 Oirat army, the Zhengtong Emperor was captured and Beijing was besieged.
+However, soon after, Esen Taishi was defeated by the Ming dynasty in the Battle of Beijing.
+Following his defeat, Esen Taishi was expelled beyond the Great Wall and released the Zhengtong Emperor.
 Shortly after this event Esen Taishi defeated the nominal Khan Togtobuh in their conflict and became a self-declared Khan.
 During his retreat, Togtobuh was caught and assassinated by his ex-father-in-law for an earlier humiliation of his daughter as she was divorced and returned to her parents.
 The reign of Esen Taishi was short, less than a year—his rivals rebelled and overthrew him in 1454.

 The Khalkha emerged during the reign of Dayan Khan (1479–1543) as one of the six tumens of the Eastern Mongolic peoples.
 They quickly became the dominant Mongolic clan in Mongolia proper.

 Mongolia was once again unified under queen Mandukhai the Wise and Batmönkh Dayan Khan, who subdued the Taishis.
 Queen Manduhai defeated the Oirats when Batmönkh was still a child.
 Later Batmönkh subdued the Taishis of the right wings as they refused to accept a suzereign over them—son of Dayan Khan sent there as a Jinong.
 After this event, Batmönkh moved his residence from Khalkha to Chaharia, to a proxime neighbourhood to the right wings for tighter control over them.
 Since then, the Mongol Khans resided in Chaharia up to 1634.
 The left-wing tumens under Dayan Khan were Khalkha, Chaharia and Urianhai, and the right-wing tumens were Ordos/Tümed, Yunshiyebu and Kharchin/Khorchin.

 Dayan Khan was succeeded by Bodi Alagh Khan whose power was however assumed by his uncle Bars Bolud Jinong as a regent due to the Khan's young age.
 As he grew up, Bodi Alagh claimed back his throne and the Jinong yielded.